Hugo Münsterberg: Education and career

-and their friends, but to the pro-Germans, he appeared almost an idol.
-While supporting German policies, Münsterberg denounced many of the activities of the Teutonic hyphenates in the United States.
-Fearing a patriotic response to overt support of the German Empire would undermine his own more covert approach, he condemned the forming of an alien party within the United States as "a crime against the spirit of true Americanism" and said that its results would reach far beyond the time of the war.

 At his death, the general attitude toward Münsterberg had changed, and his death went relatively unnoticed because of his pro-German attitudes and his support of German policies.
 He tried to talk about the inaccurate stereotypes held by both the Germans and Americans.
 He wrote many books and articles attempting to correct them including The Americans (1904).
-In American Problems (1910), however, he was highly critical of Americans and said that they had the "general inability to concentrate their attention on any one thing for very long."
-As the war approached, Münsterberg's support of the supposed efficiency and modernity of the German autocracy caused him to be suspected of being a German spy, and many of his more liberal Harvard colleagues disassociated themselves from him.
+As the war approached, Münsterberg's support of the supposed efficiency and modernity of the German autocracy caused him to be suspected of being a German spy, and many Harvard colleagues disassociated themselves from him.
 There were also threats against his life.
 He remained at Harvard as a professor of experimental psychology and director of the Psychological Laboratory until his sudden death in 1916 from an intracerebral hemorrhage in a lecture at Radcliffe College.